This is a best prospect industry sector for this country. Includes a market overview and trade data.

 In May 2021, Ireland received a major wake-up call on cybersecurity when its health service experienced a significant ransomware attack that greatly incapacitated its operations for several months.
 Despite the significant disruption, the Irish government refused to address the ransom demands and Irish cybercrime agencies, working with international partners, implemented countermeasures to disrupt the activities of the attackers.
 The Irish government subsequently announced a package of measures to strengthen Ireland’s CS-IRT (Cyber Security Incident Response Team) - the National Cyber Security Center (NCSC).

-Increased remote working has placed significant additional pressure on the security of corporate IT systems in Ireland especially since many remote workers utilize personal devices while working remotely.
+Remote working has placed significant additional pressure on the security of corporate IT systems in Ireland especially since many remote workers utilize personal devices while working remotely.
 Industry studies report that more Irish organizations are investing in their cybersecurity resilience to ensure their company’s growth.
-Irish CEOs rank cybersecurity ahead of both AI/data science and long-term value creation.
+Irish CEOs rank cybersecurity ahead of both AI/data science and long-term value creation in terms of critical business decisions.

 Leading Sub-Sectors

 Large enterprises, public sector, SMEs, remote workers and home consumers are the leading end user segments.
-The $50billion digital economy encompasses 100,000 digital companies including major U.S. firms and a growing SME community.
-There are also 70 data centers with Hyperscale (AWS, Google, Meta, Microsoft), being the dominant data center type accounting for 77% of capacity.
+The $50 billion digital economy encompasses 1,000 digital companies including major U.S. firms and a growing SME community.
+There are also 82 data centers with Hyperscale (AWS, Google, Meta, Microsoft), being the dominant data center type accounting for 77% of capacity.
 The life sciences, public healthcare and financial services sectors also represent strong end-user sub-segments.
 The national digital transformation agenda to move more public services online requires investments that ensure the data of citizens is protected.
 There is also heightened awareness around cybercrime among home consumers.

 EU legislation around data privacy and cybersecurity is a key driving force within the sector.
-Both the General Data Protection Regulation (GDPR) and the Network Information Services (NIS) Directive are driving spending on cybersecurity as companies, digital service providers, critical infrastructure providers and the public-sector seek to comply with these regulations.
+Alongside the General Data Protection Regulation (GDPR), the Network Information Services 2 (NIS2) Directive and the Digital Operational Resilience Act (DORA) are driving spending on cybersecurity as companies, digital service providers, critical infrastructure providers and the public-sector seek to comply with these regulations.
 Companies that suffer data breaches and cyber incidents in the future will be liable for heavy penalties that could amount to as much as 4 percent of a company’s global revenues.

 Opportunities

-This growing threat of cyber-attacks is driving increased spending on security solutions.
+The ongoing threat of cyber-attacks is driving increased spending on security solutions.
 Opportunities exist to provide cybersecurity solutions and services to large corporations, SMEs and public-sector organizations.
 The most significant opportunities are to be found in organizations for which IT security is mission critical, such as major financial institutions, utilities, and government departments.
 With cybercriminals increasingly seeking to breach automated industrial systems, Operational Technology (OT) attacks are likely to continue their upward trend with securing legacy OT systems of particular concern.
+Solutions utilizing Artificial Intelligence (AI) and Machine Learning (ML) have a growing market share within the CNI segment.

 Preparedness for cybercrime in Ireland is increasing with many companies performing cyber-attack vulnerability risk assessments.
-However, while extremely vigilant in the search for fraud, Irish organizations have been slow to invest in technologies related to fraud prevention, detection and authentication.
+However, while extremely vigilant in the search for fraud, Irish organizations have been slow to invest in technologies related to fraud prevention, detection, and authentication.
 Most economic crimes in Ireland are detected through corporate controls including fraud risk assessments, suspicious transaction reporting and corporate security.
-No frauds have been detected via data analytic techniques.

 U.S. cybersecurity vendors have been playing a leading role in the Irish market.
 Irish distributors, systems integrators (SIs) and value-added resellers (VARs) are continually seeking to identify and source the latest innovative cybersecurity solutions from the U.S.